ravensdowndev/about-us/roles/devops-engineer/README.md

  - Staying on top of industry best practices and trends

 ## Commonly used technologies
-We are always open to trying new technology, here is some common things we use currently.
+We are always open to trying new technologies, here are some common things we use currently:
  - Jenkins (CI/CD)
  - Postman (API Testing)
  - Qualys (security)